idaholab/moose/framework/doc/content/source/vectorpostprocessors/VariableValueVolumeHistogram.md

 - the volume in which the variable holds the values within the bins, with the name `n` in the first row

-The names of the vectors declared by the `VariableValueVolumeHistogram` match the CSV output column header names.
+The names of the vectors declared by `VariableValueVolumeHistogram` match the CSV output column header names.

 ## Example input syntax